 - Dance Movement Therapy

 or through support group programs like 12 Step communities and our alumni programs at Destinations for Teens can give individuals the help they need to heal thus preventing relapse.

 Therefore, the science of Relapse Prevention Therapy (RTP) was born.
 According to Lisa Onkin, with the National Institute on Drug Abuse’s Behavioral Treatment Development Branch, “Its effect is pretty potent, although the work on understanding and refining it is far from finished.
 It’s causing particular excitement for its apparent utility with cocaine abuse, an area where just a few years ago there were no successful treatments”.

 The person struggling with addiction and substance abuse needs to understand that there are clear and effective ways to counteract their desire to turn to substance abuse when they experience these negative emotions.
 It begins with recognizing the situations that create the cravings for their former behavior.
 That can include socializing in situations where friends are encouraging the behavior and any situation where the person is put under stress or a need to perform.

 Increasing Awareness and Recognizing Triggers

-Recognizing these high risk situations is the key to Relapse Prevention Therapy.
-Along with counseling, and possibly the use of certain drugs to combat cravings, staying the course on recovery has been shown to be highly effective.
+Recognizing these high-risk situations is the key to Relapse Prevention Therapy.
+Along with counseling, and possibly the use of certain drugs to combat cravings, staying the course on Recovery is highly effective.
 Even when people do relapse, appropriate therapy usually shortens the duration and the impact of the abuse.

 Depression is one of the leading causes of substance abuse and relapse behavior.
 In recent decades, depression has been recognized as a legitimate illness with biological origins.
-There are now effective therapies and drugs to help the substance abuser cope with depression, and thus avoid relapsing into abusive behaviors.
+There are now several effective therapies and drugs to help individuals struggling with substance use disorder cope with depression, and thus avoid relapsing into abusive behaviors.

 Seeking Professional Help